watbulb/FireHawk/Home.md

 The default username is **fireuser** and the password is **firehawk**.

 > Set new password: `passwd`  (can also be set during installation using **userpw** in [installer-config.txt](#installer-customization)

 > Configure your default locale if needed: `dpkg-reconfigure locales`
 > Configure your timezone: `dpkg-reconfigure tzdata`

 The latest kernel and firmware packages are now automatically installed during the unattended installation process.
-If you need a kernel module that isn't loaded by default, you will still have to configure that manually in either the system or installer-config.
+If you need a kernel module that isn't loaded by default, you will still have to configure that manually in either the installed system or installer-config.

 ## Installer customization
 You can use the installer _as is_ and get a minimal system installed which you can then use and customize to your needs.